mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 * **Design**: In the Design area you can design your own APIs according to established guidelines.
 Create Microservices starting from Templates with configurable standards for you: log, security, readiness, probeness and documentation.
 All generated configurations are GIT centric.

-* **Deploy**: In the Deploy area you can release your services with a click that activates the automatic pipelines and you can visualize the history of your releases
+* **Deploy**: In the Deploy area you can release your Services with a click that activates the automatic pipelines and you can visualize the history of your releases

-* **Monitoring**: In the Monitoring section it is possible to debug and monitor your own microservices.
+* **Monitoring**: In the Monitoring section it is possible to debug and monitor your own Services.

-* **Documentation**: In the Documentation Portal users find all the documentation of their own APIs and microservices centralized and automatically generated.
+* **Documentation**: In the Documentation Portal users find all the documentation of their own APIs and Services centralized and automatically generated.

 **NEW SECTION: MONITORING**